ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 codes 204 (No Content), 205 (Reset Content), and 206 (Partial Content) MUST NOT be sent on responses that use the Capsule Protocol.
 A receiver that observes a violation of these requirements MUST treat the HTTP message as malformed.

+Receivers of capsules can read them read them from the data stream in a streaming fashion.
+In some implementations, streaming can help to more rapidly free up consumed flow control capacity in the underlying layers.

 ## Error Handling